MoSadie/TWABL-DR/index.md

 ## What?

 These are summaries of blog posts from the video game developer Bungie.
-This site mainly focuses on the weekly `This Week at Bungie` series, but other blog posts are summarized when desired.
-There summaries are targed towards Destiny 2 players who are familar with the game.
-I will do my best to put spoiler tags on any major reveals that happen in a given week, but I would always recommend being caught up on any weekly story quests before reading a TL;DR or TWAB.
+This site mainly focuses on the weekly `This Week at Bungie`/`This Week in Destiny` series, but other blog posts are summarized when desired.
+There summaries are targeted towards Destiny 2 players who are familiar with the game.
+I will do my best to put spoiler tags on any major reveals that happen in a given week, but I would always recommend being caught up on any weekly story quests before reading a TL;DR or TWAB/TWID.

 ## Why?